 Alexandra Sheppard (below), author of Oh My Gods will give a talk on ‘21st Century Gods' - Together you will explore the role of mythology in ancient Greece, then as a group, you will imagine a new set of gods relevant to our modern world.

 Emily Hauser (below) author of the best-selling Golden Apple Trilogy will give a talk on ‘Rewriting Ancient Greek Myths in Fiction’ - How do we go about remaking ancient Greek myths for a modern audience?
 And how can storytelling open up new perspectives on the ancient Greek myths we thought we knew so well?

 And Natalie Haynes (below) author of The Amber Fury, The Children of Jocasta, and creator of BBC's Stand up for the Classics will give a talk entitled Troy Story, about all things Trojan and her latest best-seller A Thousand Ships.

-In addition, our Warwick Classics Academics will lead sessions on their own interests and specialities in the Ancient World: Eric Csapo and Emmanuela Bakola on ‘The stories about Achilles' birth and death: art, epic, myth and drama’; Alison Cooley on ‘The Stones of Pompeii tell tales’; Victora Rimell and David Fearn on ‘Four Classical Poems: The Wow of Narrative’; and Michael Scott on ‘Heracles – he does get around’.
+In addition, our Warwick Classics Academics will lead sessions on their own interests and specialities in the Ancient World: Prof Eric Csapo and Dr Emmanuela Bakola on ‘The stories about Achilles' birth and death: art, epic, myth and drama’; Prof Alison Cooley on ‘The Stones of Pompeii tell tales’; Prof Victora Rimell and Dr David Fearn on ‘Four Classical Poems: The Wow of Narrative’; and Prof Michael Scott (below) on ‘Heracles – he does get around’.